RameshV12309/RameshV12309/README.md

 # 💫 About Me:
-🚀 Technical Architect with 18+ years of experience in designing, building, and managing end-to-end scalable solutions across diverse industries, including FinTech, Healthcare, eCommerce, and Blockchain.<br>☁️ Proficient in AWS, Azure, and GCP cloud platforms, specializing in Serverless Architecture, Microservices Frameworks, and Event-Driven Models using Lambda, Fargate, SQS, and SNS.<br>🔧 Strong expertise in DevOps practices, including CI/CD pipelines with Jenkins, GitHub Actions, and CodePipeline, along with infrastructure automation using Terraform and CloudFormation.<br>🌟 Skilled in front-end and back-end development with modern frameworks:<br>

 <br>1. 🚀Technical Architect specializing in modern tech stack technologies across diverse platforms.
 <br>2. ☁️Cloud Mastery: Expertise in AWS, Azure, and GCP, including serverless solutions like Lambda, Fargate, and containerized architectures.
 <br>3. 🔧DevOps Proficiency: Skilled in CI/CD pipelines, infrastructure automation with tools like Terraform and CloudFormation, and ensuring seamless deployments.